 SNOMED CT was created in 1999 by the merging or SNOMED RT (developed by the College of American Pathologists (CAP) and the Clinical Terms Version 3 (CTV3/Read codes).
 In 2003, SNOMED CT was made available for use in the United States through the National Library of Medicine (NLM).
 And in 2007, SNOMED CT was transferred from the CAP to the International Health Terminology Standards Development Organisation (IHTSDO).
 Since then, SNOMED CT has been implemented in over 80 countries.
-National SNOMED CT extensions are available in Spain, Argentina, Australia, Belgium, Canada, Denmark, Ireland, Netherlands, Norway, Singapore, Sweden, UK, US and Uruguay.
+National SNOMED CT extensions are available in many member countries including Spain, Argentina, Australia, Belgium, Canada, Denmark, Estonia, Finland, France, Germany, Ireland, Jamaica, Netherlands, New Zealand, Norway, Singapore, Sweden, Switzerland, UK, US and Uruguay.
+In 2017 IHTSDO adopted the trading name SNOMED International.